-When it comes to manufacturing operations, too much information is never a bad thing.
+When it comes to manufacturing intelligence, too much information is never a bad thing.
 After all, gaining real-time insight into your manufacturing quality control processes is paramount as it can be just the thing to prevent you from incurring unexpected costs that result from process breakdowns and product quality issues.

 In Benefits of Statistical Process Control: Part One, we explored some of the chief benefits that operators on the shop floor can get from statistical process control.
-SPC is the scientific, data-driven method for quality analysis and continuous improvement that allows you to catch manufacturing process issues early and prevent them from turning into serious problems.
+Statistical Process Control (SPC) is the scientific, data-driven method for quality analysis and continuous improvement that allows you to catch manufacturing process issues early and prevent them from turning into serious problems.